German Chancellor Merkel warns of tough months ahead in pandemic fight | DW | 30.09.2020

-German Chancellor Angela Merkel has told Bundestag lawmakers that the country would need to borrow more money to get through the coronavirus pandemic.
+German Chancellor Angela Merkel told Bundestag lawmakers that borrowing money was "the right thing" to get through the coronavirus pandemic.
 The opposition criticized her budget policy during a heated debate.

 The German government's "quick and energetic" action over the budget helped to cushion the economic blow of the coronavirus pandemic, Chancellor Angela Merkel claimed on Wednesday, as she defended the €96.2 billion ($112.6 billion) of extra debt the government would be taking on in 2021.